 Although not anticipated to be a large component of our investment strategy, we have the ability to invest in securities that are traded (publicly or through other active markets (including through private transactions)) and are, therefore, subject to the risks inherent in investing in traded securities.
-When investing in traded securities, we may be unable to obtain financial covenants or other contractual governance rights, including management rights that it right otherwise be able to obtain in making privately negotiated investments.
-No foreover, we may not have the same access to information in connection with investments is curuities, either when investigning a potential investment after making the investments.
-Compared to privately negotiated investments are accurately either structured investments, and to sell existing investments, in traded securities because Blackstone may be deemed to have material, non-public information regarding the issuers of those securities or as a result of other internal policies or requirements.
-The inability to sell traded securities could materially adversely affect the investment results.
-In addition, securities acquired of a public company may, depending on the circumstances and securities laws of the relevant jurisdiction, be caused of a public company may, depending on the circumstances and securities laws of the relevant jurisdiction and the subject to lock-up periods.
+When investing in traded securities, we may be unable to obtain financial covenants or other contractual governance rights, including management rights that it might otherwise be able to obtain in making privately negotiated investments.
+Moreover, we may not have the same access to information in connection with investments in traded securities, either when investigating a potential investment or after making the investment, as compared to privately negotiated investments.
+Furthermore, we may be limited in our ability to make investments, and to sell existing investments, in traded securities because Blackstone may be deemed to have material, non-public information regarding the issuers of those securities or as a result of other internal policies or requirements.
+The inability to sell traded securities in these circumstances could materially adversely affect the investment results.
+In addition, securities acquired of a public company may, depending on the circumstances and securities laws of the relevant jurisdiction, be subject to lock-up periods.